Is Bethesda an orphanage?

 More than 12,000 boys have been a part of Bethesda’s legacy since its founding in 1740.
 A Bethesda boy has fought in every war ever fought by this country.
 Bethesda alumni have gone on to make significant contributions in a number of fields including business, medicine and professional sports.
 Eighty-five percent of Bethesda’s endowment, came from men who spent time at Bethesda during their formative years.
 The endowment is a large component of Bethesda Academy’s uncommonly generous financial aid program.

 Do Bethesda’s Cottage faculty have other jobs?

-At Bethesda, being Cottage Teacher is definitely a full-time job.
-Our Cottage Teachers are professional staff members who come to “house parenting” from a variety of child-related, educational professions.
+Bethesda’s Cottage Teachers are definitely full-time employees!
+Cottage Teachers are married couples who are professional staff members coming from a variety of child-related, educational professions.
 Every evening, Cottage Teachers are responsible for making sure homework and chores are completed, developing recreational activities, and ensuring that all of the students in the cottage are in bed on time.
 More often than not, the Cottage Teachers have children of their own who enjoy having a cottage full of big brothers!